|Hi-Quality Digitally Printed & Shipped in 1 Day||Indoor/Outdoor Use up to 3 Years|

 Point of Sale

-Such banners are popular in both horizontal and vertical sizes.
+Such banners are popular in both horizontal and vertical sizes such as the L Banner Stands and X Banner Stands.
 Often, people use point-of-sale banners in indoor spaces.
 For example, such POS (Point-of-Sale) banners are typically at exhibitions, shopping centers, foyers, schools, and universities.

 Safety and Warning